On the Usefulness of the Fit-on-the-Test View on Evaluating Calibration of Classifiers

 \subsection{Cross-Validated Number of Bins for ECE}

 As discussed at the beginning of this Section~\ref{sec:fit_on_the_test}, choice of the number of bins strongly influences how well the standard binning-based $\ECE^{(\alpha)}_{\vB}$ is estimating the true calibration error.
-Viewing ECE as fitting the family $\cC^{(b)}_{(\vB,\cH,\vOne)}$ on the test data by minimising the Brier score, we can see the choice of the number of bins $b$ as a hyper-parameter optimisation task. \inserted{We can now come up with novel methods for choosing the number of bins for ECE.
+Viewing ECE as fitting the family $\cC^{(b)}_{(\vB,\cH,\vOne)}$ on the test data by minimising the Brier score, we can see the choice of the number of bins $b$ as a hyper-parameter optimisation task.
+We can now come up with novel methods for choosing the number of bins for ECE.
 For example, we can split the test set randomly into two folds: on one fold we perform fitting with different numbers of bins, and on the other fold evaluate which number of bins provides the best fit according to the Brier score.
 After that, the final reliability diagram could be drawn with this selected number of bins, and ECE calculated based on this diagram.
-Instead of such fixed split into two folds, any other hyperparameter optimisation technique can be used.} \inserted{We} propose to use cross-validation (CV), a typical hyper-parameter tuning method, to select the number of bins which provides the best fit (Figure~\ref{fig:1_calmap_reldiag}, the optimum was achieved by 14 bins as shown in Figure~\ref{fig:reliability_diagram_cv}.
+Instead of such fixed split into two folds, any other hyperparameter optimisation technique can be used.
+We propose to use cross-validation (CV), a typical hyper-parameter tuning method, to select the number of bins which provides the best fit.
+In the example of Figure~\ref{fig:1_calmap_reldiag}, the optimum was achieved by 14 bins as shown in Figure~\ref{fig:reliability_diagram_cv}.